|Module Code: IT301|

 • 1.5 hour end of term 2 test (50%)

 • 2 x 1500 word translation portfolio (one for each language combination: IT > EN; EN > IT) (50%)

-• 2-hour Summer exam (same exam sat by home students taking the modules) (50%)
+• 1.5 hour exam plus reading time Summer exam (same exam sat by home students taking the modules) (50%)

 Failure to attend a class test or submit required assessed work will result in a mark of 0 being recorded for that part of the assessment.
 It is normally not possible to submit assessed work or retake the test at a later date.
 However, if your absence is a result of medical or personal circumstances then you may be permitted to take the test at the next opportunity provided that you (i) notify the relevant module tutor as soon as possible and (ii) provide a medical certificate or other supporting documentation.
 For a definition of mitigating circumstances and supporting documentation, please refer to this link: